JhonKaleb/Openpyxl-Plus/README.md

 # Install dependencies
 $ pip install openpyxl

+# Or using requirements.txt
+$ pip install -r requirements.txt

 # If you already have openpyxl in your project, you can copy the files in this repository folder to your openpyxl library folder:
 # Move workbook_plus.py to site-packages/openpyxl/workbook
 # Move worksheet_plus.py to site-packages/openpyxl/worksheet